Joseph de Flotte

-Joseph de Flotte d'Argenson (Saint-Pierre-d'Argençon, 11 March 1734 – Toulon, 10 September 1792) was a French Navy officer.
+Joseph de Flotte d'Argenson (11 March 1734 – 10 September 1792) was a French Navy officer.
 He served in the American Revolutionary War, earning a membership in the Society of Cincinnati and the Order of Saint Louis.

 Biography

-Flotte was born to an old noble family from Gap.
+Flotte was born in Saint-Pierre-d'Argençon on 11 March 1734, to an old noble family from Gap.
 In 1750, Flotte served as page to King Louis XV, and as lieutenant in the Régiment de Belzunce in 1753, before joining the French Navy as a Garde-Marine on 4 July 1754.
 He was part of the elite Garde du Pavillon.